Go to page content

 Date: August 16, 2023

 How time flies!
 It seems like only yesterday when you were waking up at ungodly hours to tend to your teething tots.
-Now that you’re past all the crying spells, you face another issue: early childhood caries.
-Also called tooth decay or cavities, it’s “the most widespread non-communicable disease,” according to the World Health Organization (WHO). […]
+Now that you’re past all the crying spells, you face another issue – early childhood dental caries.
+Also called tooth decay or cavities, it’s “the most widespread non-communicable disease” and a “major public […]

 Read Moreabout How to Prevent Early Childhood Caries